port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/dora-metrics.md

         description: 'Comma-separated list of repositories to analyze (eg. https://github.com/port-labs/self-service-actions)'
         required: true
       timeframe:
-        description: 'Last X weeks'
+        description: 'Time frame within which metrics should be computed. e.g. 4 for Last 4 weeks'
         required: true
       workflow:
-        description: The name of the workflows to process.
-Multiple workflows can be separated by a comma (,).
+        description: 'The name of the workflows to process.
+Multiple workflows can be separated by a comma (,).'
         required: true
       port_payload:
         required: true
-        description: Port's payload, including details for who triggered the action and general context (blueprint, run id, etc...)
+        description: 'Port's payload, including details for who triggered the action and general context (blueprint, run id, etc...)'
         type: string

 jobs: